joeblew999/pb-stack/mod/reck/README.md

 Recks outout PNG, SVG, PDF, Video and Emails from this XML format.

-Recks are edited using Simple Line based DSL.
+Recks are edited using a simple line format based DSL.

 DataStar can edit a Reck, using SVG as the Display format in a Web Browser.